 The Garmin fenix 6 is our top choice.
-It has a Pulse Ox which monitors your energy levels and oxygen saturation, which will let you know when you can push yourself harder.
+It has a Pulse Ox monitors that tracks oxygen saturation, and a Body Battery metric that gauges your total available energy.
+It will let you know when you can push yourself harder.
 When you combine this with the Garmin Cross Trainer app, you’ll be able to monitor every aspect of your performance, track your recovery time, and work out how you can do the next WOD better.

 Here are 7 of our favorite fitness watches for Crossfitters who run.

 Garmin fenix 6

 Apple Watch Series 6

 The Garmin fenix 6 has more than a sleek and durable design.
 It comes packed with features that make it a great fitness watch.
 It connects to the Garmin Strength + app or Garmin Cross Training.
 This makes it quite an asset when you’re doing Crossfit, as it has generic timers as well as timers that are customizable to Crossfit, like AMRAP.

 The Garmin Cross Training app also comes with WODs, and you can customize them by using the app on the internet.
 This watch will track and save your Crossfit workouts, which means you can see your performance at a glance and how you can improve the next time you do something similar.

 One of the features that will help you with your overall performance is the Pulse Ox, which monitors oxygen saturation in the body.
 This will let you know when to go all-out so you can achieve your personal best.
 It will also let you know when you need a rest day, so that you don’t overexert yourself, which could lead to injury.